John D. HeffnerJohn Heffner Clark Hill

 Short Line Freight Railroads

 John was one of the very few original attorneys involved in the creation of short line railroads at the time the Staggers Act amendments to the Interstate Commerce Act were enacted.
 During the past 35 years, John has assisted dozens of short line railroad promoters, owners, and investors with the formation of new railroads throughout the United States.
-His expertise includes acquisition and operation filings and litigation before the STB's predecessor agency, the Interstate Commerce Commission, as well as negotiating, reviewing, and drafting numerous types of railroad transaction and financing agreements and rendering opinions of counsel in connection with these transactions.
+His experience includes acquisition and operation filings and litigation before the STB's predecessor agency, the Interstate Commerce Commission, as well as negotiating, reviewing, and drafting numerous types of railroad transaction and financing agreements and rendering opinions of counsel in connection with these transactions.

 As the industry has matured, John has continued to represent short lines in diverse regulatory and commercial matters.
 Among other assignments, he has participated in railroad merger and consolidation proceedings, obtained abandonment and discontinuance authority for unprofitable services, handled licensing for new railroad construction, participated in the preparation of feeder line applications, emergency rail service requests, and offers of financial assistance, drafted trackage and haulage rights agreements, represented clients seeking private and government financing, and counseled clients in disputes and negotiations with rail customers and affected government agencies.
 Some of the more unusual matters handled have included disputes involving preemption of state and local laws, questions under the National Environmental Policy Act (NEPA), competitive rail service requests under the Railroad Industry Agreement, and the status of railroad lines and rights-of-way under the National Trails Act.